5 Privacy Trends for 2025: What to Watch For

 What does "Do not sell my personal information" mean?
 Find out here.

-If users request access to their personal data that you’ve stored, you’re expected to provide the information within 45 days.
+If users request access to the personal data that you’ve stored, you’re expected to provide the information within 45 days.
 They should also be able to update their information and choose how they want it to be used.

 You also need adequate security measures to protect the information you’ve collected from your users.